Developing the Entire Student-Athlete

 - A classical school academic curriculum is simply better

-As the US falls further and further behind other nations in terms of academic achievement, it becomes clearer and clearer that a classical education is simply better for youngsters, i.e. than today’s “progressive” education system.
+Bridgedale Academy’s academic curriculum is based on the classical curriculum of Hillsdale Academy (Hillsdale, MI).
+And as the US falls further and further behind other nations in terms of academic achievement, it becomes clearer and clearer that a classical education is simply better for youngsters, i.e. than what today’s “progressive” education system provides.

 A classical education is rigorous.
 It does not leave your child’s development to his own impulses and whims.